As you’re optimizing your site for search, you’re going to eventually ask the big question:

 Now, think about that in terms of ranking your website in Google.

 When people find your website in a search engine, they’re probably not searching for your brand name, right?
 They’re typing in some kind of keyword that has something to do with your site.

-Therefore, if you ask a SEO specialist to tell you what page of Google your website is on, they’ll follow up with this question:
+Therefore, if you ask an SEO specialist to tell you what page of SERPS your website is on, they’ll follow up with this question:

 Search results only send people to your website when they type something into that search bar, and every time they search a different keyword or phrase, they get a different set of results.

 If you search for “marketing companies in Las Vegas,” you’re going to get a different list of results than you would if you searched for “social media marketing.”
 Obviously.

 Here’s the thing that most people don’t think about:

 Let’s imagine you’re a marketing company in Las Vegas, and one of the services you offer is social media marketing.
 When someone searches for marketing companies in Las Vegas, you might show up on the front page, but when that same person looks for social media marketing, maybe you’re on page 35.